image

 Mike, you have that, don't you?.

-Michael Burwell
+Mike Burwell

 Yes.
-Yes, just a minute here, Mark. .
+Yes, just getting it here, Mark..

 Mark Marcon